Northbridge has sure ‘funked’ up in the last 6 months or so – for a split second on Wednesday night I thought I was walking into a bar in Melbourne!

 - Thai Pork Sausage- omg, this is delicious, a must try.
 It’s like the Thai version of Italian sausages.

 - Pineapple Fried Rice – according to my bro, ex-fatty, this tastes just like what he had in Thailand just a couple of months back, it has a really strong curry /spice flavour to it.
-Not really for me as I like more savory / plain tasting rice to compliment my dishes.
+Not really for me as I like more savoury / plain tasting rice to compliment my dishes.

 - Spicy Stir Fry Pork with Basil & Chilli- this was nice but very chilli… we went through 2 jugs of water between the four of us.
 Tasted great with sticky rice.